Degree: MA

 Classroom Type: Fully Online Online and on campus classes

-Interest Categories: Education & Counseling Social & Behavioral Sciences
+Interest Categories: Education Human Development Psychology Social & Behavioral Sciences

 Campus: CU Denver Online

 As a student in this program, you’ll be encouraged to examine real-world challenges impacting education and society today.
-You’ll learn how to address real life challenges through research and evaluation studies: from defining problems to conducting the study itself.
-In addition to basic coursework, you’ll develop skills using software and learn using real life data in practicums and internships.
+You’ll learn how to address real life challenges through research and evaluation studies, from defining problems to conducting the study itself.
+In addition to coursework, you’ll develop skills using software and learn with real life data in practicums and internships.

-You’ll learn to solve important assessment questions by:
+You’ll learn to ask and solve problems by:

 This program allows part-time and full-time students the ability to customize learning experiences based on their professional goals.
 Students can choose one or two of the certificates listed below to highlight specialized skills on the way to meeting the requirements of the 30-credit MA in Research and Evaluation Methods.